 |Putting your mind at ease.

-be necessary.
+necessary.
 Bat droppings may contain diseases and the odor smells of

 dirty diapers.
 Complete Wildlife Control has a 15hp vacuum that is

 employed in removing bat guano.
 The vac stays out side along with the

 dust and waste and only a hose is inside the attic doing the work.
 After

-bat poop removal, a disinfectant is applied that kills
+bat poop removal, a disinfectant is applied that kills bacteria and fungus

 Bat dropping and guano cleanup in an apartment in Ames, Iowa